 A review for touring and bikepacking

 If you’ve ever used the mapping and routing functions on medium to small bicycle head units, you’ll know that it’s a feature almost not worth using.
-Yes, it technically works, but it takes so much advanced thinking, preparation, typically a real computer and at best you get route that tells you when to turn.
+Yes, it technically works, but it takes so much advanced thinking, preparation, typically a real computer, and at best you get a route that tells you when to turn.
 One of the biggest issues is you may not think you need directions until you do.
 Routing from a device on the fly just doesn’t work that well.
-Its cumbersome and not intuitive, and if you don’t do it often, it’s hard to recall the sequence of buttons presses and menus to get to where you need.
+It's cumbersome and not intuitive, and if you don’t do it often, it’s hard to recall the sequence of button presses and menus to get to where you need.
 Not to mention, the screen resolution is too low to get detail, too small to see and the directions are often very intrusive if you want to keep an eye on other data on your ride.

 In these cases, it seems far superior to pull out the phone and use Google Maps bike directions to navigate where you are going.
-But the downfalls to this are A) you must try to ride one handed while holding the phone and B) you need to have cell service.
+But the downfalls to this are A) you must try to ride one-handed while holding the phone and B) you need to have cell service.
 Mounting your cell phone to your bike would eliminate that first issue but opens other issues – exposing your phone to the elements (sun, water, damage from crashes), increased battery usage, if it’s cold out and with the phone on the front of your bike getting wind chill, that battery can drain even faster.
 It’s nice to know your phone has plenty of battery try to make a call if you have an incident on your ride.

 Larger size units tend to be better at the mapping and routing functions.
 Most people don’t route or navigate all that often.
-Owning a feature-rich device that is physically large and typically much more costly than medium to small sized units is unnecessary.
-And who wants to strap and iPhone-sized head unit on their bike every time they ride?
+Owning a feature-rich device that is physically large and typically much more costly than medium to small-sized units is unnecessary.
+And who wants to strap an iPhone-sized head unit on their bike every time they ride?
 You’re out there to enjoy yourself and get away, not have more screen time, and get sucked back into our phone-addicted modern world.
 Enter the Hammerhead Karoo 2.

 Hammerhead is probably most famous for its mapping and routing functions.
 Any device can display basic data, but to be good at mapping means developing a device that is first and foremost, focused on it.
 That’s what Hammerhead set out to do and that’s what they did.

 Given the nature of the trip, quality mapping and routing was aa high priority.
-Here are some of the reasons its great with navigation and touring:
+Here are some of the reasons it's great with navigation and touring:

 - High res – the screen is one of the highest resolutions currently on the market (292 PPI)